Home > Cincinnati and Northern Kentucky Criminal Defense Overview > Federal Sentencing for Drug Trafficking

 Federal Sentencing Guidelines

-The following are some of the guidelines for what amounts will generally be considered trafficking different drugs.
-A fist offense with these amounts of these Schedule I and II drugs will generally be sentenced to 5-40 years in federal prison and up to $5 million dollars:
+The following are some of the guidelines for what amounts will generally be considered trafficking for different drugs.
+A first offense with these amounts of these Schedule I and II drugs will generally carry a sentence of 5-40 years in federal prison and a fine of up to $5 million dollars:

 - 500-4999 grams of cocaine